Please complete a new Application for Free and Reduced Priced Meals each school year as soon as possible to receive a determination.

 Federal guidelines require us to conduct income verification of at least 3% of all applications on file each year.
 Applications are randomly selected for verification by our computer system.
 Within a specified time period, parents/guardians must provide adequate documentation to verify income or information from the application they submitted.
 If the adequate documentation is not provided, the student could lose free or reduced-price meal benefits.

-Why did my child's free/reduced status at the beginning of the year change to full paid status?
+Why did my student's free/reduced status at the beginning of the year change to full paid status?

 The following are some scenarios why you might have changed to a full paid status: